 NEW |

-Reason: P granule localization is experimentally demonstrated and represents an important developmental aspect of ZNFX-1 localization before Z granule segregation.
+Reason: P granule localization is experimentally demonstrated for early embryonic germline blastomeres and represents a transient developmental aspect of ZNFX-1 localization before Z granule segregation.
+In adult germ cells ZNFX-1 occupies Z granules apposed to P granules (GO:0120279), not P granules per se.

 Supporting Evidence: